Lysophosphatidic acid receptor 1 (LPA1) in pulmonary fibrosis fact sheet

 - Rockey DC, Bell PD, Hill JA.
 Fibrosis—a common pathway to organ injury and failure.
 N Engl J Med.
 2015;372(12):1138-1149. doi:10.1056/NEJMra1300575

 - Ahluwalia N, Shea BS, Tager AM.
 New therapeutic targets in idiopathic pulmonary fibrosis.
 Aiming to rein in runaway wound-healing responses.
 Am J Respir Crit Care Med.
-2014;190(8):867-878. doi:0.1164/rccm.201403-0509PP
+2014;190(8):867-878. doi:10.1164/rccm.2014030509PP. doi:10.1164/rccm.201403-0509PP

 - Swaney JS, Chapman C, Correa LD, et al. A novel, orally active LPA(1) receptor antagonist inhibits lung fibrosis in the mouse bleomycin model.
 Br J Pharmacol.
-2010;160(7):1699-1713. doi:10.1111/j.1476-5381.2010.00828.x
+2010;160(7):1699-1713.doi:10.1111/j.1476-5381.2010.00828.x

-- Ito JT, Lourenço JD, Righetti RF, Tibério I, Prado CM, Lopes F. Extracellular matrix component remodeling in respiratory diseases: What has been found in clinical and experimental studies?
+- Ito JT, Lourenço JD, Righetti RF, et al. Extracellular matrix component remodeling in respiratory diseases: What has been found in clinical and experimental studies?
 Cells.
-2019;8(4).
+2019;8(4). doi:10.3390/cells8040342.

 - Raghu G, Remy-Jardin M, Richeldi L, et al. Idiopathic pulmonary fibrosis (an update) and progressive pulmonary fibrosis in adults: An ocial ATS/ERS/JRS/Alat clinical practice guideline.
 Am J Respir Crit Care Med.
 2022;205(9). doi:10.1164/rccm.202202-0399st